Milos is a true delight. Dramatic landscapes, wonderful beaches, quaint villages, great restaurants, easy to get around, and friendly locals.

 Restaurants

 Here is a list of where we went.
 I can honestly recommend them all.
-Favorites, if I had to pick…O!Hamos!!, Medusa, and Enalion.
+Favorites, if I had to pick…O!Hamos!!, Medusa, Enalion, and Yialos.

 Medusa at sunset

 Medusa: fantastic traditional restaurant in the quaint fishing village of Mandrakia.
 Freshly caught octopus hang to dry nearby.
-This place is busy from 11 am to after midnight so make a reservation if possible.
-Or, put your name down and stroll through the village at sunset when all the locals are hanging out or swimming.
+This place is busy from noon to midnight.
+Put your name down and stroll through the village while you wait.
+Our favorite wine here is a white — Lenga Avantis.

 - Shrimp at Enalion